EntropicLabs/cw-rewards/README.md

 - `StakeInfo`: Provides stake information for a given staker.
 - `Weights`: Lists all stakers and their weights.
 - `Incentives`: Lists all active incentives.
-- `Inflation`: Returns the current inflation rate and available funds for inflation.
+- `Inflation`: Returns the current inflation rate and available funds in the inflation pool.

 ### Admin Functions